Treatment plans for pre-teen and teenage mental health problems and conditions

 There’s growing evidence that mindfulness is also effective with children and teenagers.

 Psychotherapy aims to help your child to understand their problems better.
+CBT and counselling are both types of psychotherapy.

 In psychotherapy, a trained therapist will talk with your child about your child’s thoughts and feelings.
 Your child and their therapist will work on the way your child thinks about things and try to understand how your child interacts with others.
 The aim is to help your child manage problems in different ways.